carpentries-incubator/fair-for-busy-biologists/index.md

 site: sandpaper::sandpaper_site
 ---

-The course is aimed at researchers in biological and biomedical sciences (PhD students, postdocs, technicians, etc...) who are interested in Open Science and data management.
+The "FAIR for Busy Biologists" course caters to researchers in biological and biomedical fields (PhD students, postdocs, technicians and even PIs) interested in Open Science and data management.

-The course explains the FAIR (Findable, Accessible, Interoperable, Reusable) principles for data re-use, and how to practically apply FAIR principles throughout projects' life cycles.
+This course provides a concise introduction to the FAIR (Findable, Accessible, Interoperable, Reusable) data principles.
+Participants will learn how to implement FAIR practices throughout their research projects, fostering data reuse and collaboration.

+Derived from the comprehensive "[FAIR in Bio Practice](https://carpentries-incubator.github.io/fair-bio-practice/)" program, it focuses on core topics, featuring concise content and targeted exercises to deliver essential knowledge in a shorter timeframe.

 ## Introduction

-Open Science is disruptive.
-It is changing how we do research and how society benefits from it.

- - But what does this mean in practice?
- - How can a biologist incorporate these principles in their daily workflow?
- - We will learn that becoming FAIR and following Open Science practices is a process.

-We will teach you how through planning and using a powerful set of tools, you can make your outputs ready for public sharing and reuse.
+In today's scientific landscape, the demand for impactful research extends beyond traditional academic papers.
+Narrative CVs now require evidence of open practices, community building, and public datasets, underline the importance of good data management for the career progression.
+Join us for a two-session workshop designed specifically for busy biologists looking to enhance their productivity through effective data management practices.

+- Open Science and FAIR Principles: Understand the importance of Open Science and the FAIR (Findable, Accessible, Interoperable, Reusable) principles in modern research.
+- Metadata: Learn how to create and utilize metadata to enhance the discoverability and interpretability of your research data.
+- Tidy Data Tables: Explore techniques for organizing and structuring data tables to facilitate analysis and collaboration.
+- File Naming and Organization: Develop strategies for naming and organizing files to streamline workflows.
+- Jupyter Notebook: Discover the power of Jupyter Notebooks for reproducible research and effective data documentation.
+- Data Repositories: Explore options for storing and sharing research data in reputable data repositories.

-This hands-on 2-session workshop covers the basics of Open Science, FAIR and data management practices.
+This hands-on 2-sessions (3.15 each) workshop covers the basics of Open Science, FAIR and data management practices.

 The workshop is a mix of lectures and hands-on lessons where you will use the approaches learned and will implement some of the discussed practices.

 ## Target Audience

 PhD students, postdocs, technicians, all who actively generate or analyse biological data, mostly experimental biologists.
-This course can also be of interest to mathematical/biological/computational modelers, data analysts, project managers and advocates of FAIR/Open Data.
+This course can also be of interest to data analysts, project managers and advocates of FAIR/Open Data.

 #### Example of a learner profile: